Search

 “I don’t think Trump would work here [in Australia],” Strangio says.
 “He couldn’t get away with that sort of demagoguery-tracked theatrics he performs in the United States because of the broader cultural things in Australia.”

 Citing further international research on compulsory voting, Sheppard points out compulsory voting does result in more left-wing and progressive political success than what is seen in a voluntary voting system.
-She suggests that is in part due to the inclusion of the disenfranchised voters largely from marginalized communities.
+She suggests that is in part due to the inclusion of disenfranchised voters largely from marginalized communities.

 “And that makes sense conceptually,” she explains.
 “If you enfranchise parts of the community that wouldn’t vote otherwise – the poorest, the least educated, the most marginalized – and ensure that they vote, they have to be heard.”